leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-csi-driver/index.md

 As stated earlier script for setup and teardon of `k3d` cluster is available [here](https://github.com/leelavg/forge/blob/master/adhoc/k3d-kadalu.sh), you have been warned, don't run without checking it.

 It may seem that we have covered a lot of ground but I had to intentionally drop off some excerpts.
 I'll be continuing with exploring another component of Kadalu storage in later posts and add any points missed in current post.
 Stay tuned :eyes:

-All right, if you have come this far, thanks a lot for your time and I hope it is well spent.
-I'll be very happy to hear yours thoughts in the comments or you can contact me by any means mentioned in the footer :smile:

-So long :wave: